Hamza-Bouzoubaa/ShortVideoGenerator/README.md

 1. **Input Video**: Start by providing a link to a long video that you want to condense into shorter, engaging clips.

-2. **Transcription with Whisper**: We use [Open AI](https://whisper.openai.com/) to transcribe the audio from your video.
+2. **Transcription with Whisper**: I use [Open AI](https://whisper.openai.com/) to transcribe the audio from your video.
 Whisper is an advanced automatic speech recognition system, making the transcription highly accurate.

 3. **ChatGPT-4 for Content Selection**: The transcriptions and timestamps are then fed into ChatGPT-4.
 This model, powered by OpenAI's GPT-3.5 architecture, excels at understanding and generating human-like text.